-Statistics Description snmpInTotalSetVars The total number of MIB objects, which have been altered successfully by the SNMP protocol entity as a result of receiving valid SNMP Set- Request Protocol Data Units (PDUs). snmpInGetRequests The total number of SNMP Get-Request Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInGetNexts The total number of SNMP Get-Next Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInSetRequests The total number of SNMP Set-Request Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInGetResponses The total number of SNMP Get-Response Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInTraps The total number of SNMP Trap Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpOutTooBigs The total number of SNMP Protocol Data Units (PDUs), which were ge erated by the SNMP protocol entity and for which the value of the error status field is too big . snmpOutNoSuchNames The total number of SNMP Protocol Data Units (PDUs), which were ge erated by the SNMP protocol entity and for which the value of the error status is noSuchName. snmpOutBadValues The total number of SNMP Protocol Data Units (PDUs), which were generated by the SNMP protocol entity and for which the value of the error status field is badValue. snmpOutReadOnlys Not in use. snmpOutGenErrs The total number of SNMP Protocol Data Units (PDUs), which were gen erated by the SNMP protocol entity and for which the value of the error- status field is genErr. snmpOutGetRequests The total number of SNMP Get-Request Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity. snmpOutGetNexts The total number of SNMP Get-Next Protocol Data Units (PDUs), whic have been generated by the SNMP protocol entity. snmpOutSetRequests The total number of SNMP Set-Request Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity. snmpOutGet Responses The total number of SNMP Get-Response Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity.
+Statistics Description snmpInTotalSetVars The total number of MIB objects, which have been altered successfully by the SNMP protocol entity as a result of receiving valid SNMP Set- Request Protocol Data Units (PDUs). snmpInGetRequests The total number of SNMP Get-Request Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInGetNexts The total number of SNMP Get-Next Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInSetRequests The total number of SNMP Set-Request Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInGetResponses The total number of SNMP Get-Response Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpInTraps The total number of SNMP Trap Protocol Data Units (PDUs), which have been accepted and processed by the SNMP protocol entity. snmpOutTooBigs The total number of SNMP Protocol Data Units (PDUs), which were gen- erated by the SNMP protocol entity and for which the value of the error- status field is too big . snmpOutNoSuchNames The total number of SNMP Protocol Data Units (PDUs), which were gen- erated by the SNMP protocol entity and for which the value of the error- status is noSuchName. snmpOutBadValues The total number of SNMP Protocol Data Units (PDUs), which were gen- erated by the SNMP protocol entity and for which the value of the error- status field is badValue. snmpOutReadOnlys Not in use. snmpOutGenErrs The total number of SNMP Protocol Data Units (PDUs), which were gen- erated by the SNMP protocol entity and for which the value of the error- status field is genErr. snmpOutGetRequests The total number of SNMP Get-Request Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity. snmpOutGetNexts The total number of SNMP Get-Next Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity. snmpOutSetRequests The total number of SNMP Set-Request Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity. snmpOutGet Responses The total number of SNMP Get-Response Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity.

-Statistics Description snmpOutTraps The total number of SNMP Trap Protocol Data Units (PDUs), which been generated by the SNMP protocol entity. snmpSilentDrops The total number of GetRequest-PDUs, GetNextRequest-PDUs GetBulkRequest-PDUs, SetRequest-PDUs, and InformRe- quest-PDUs delivered to the SNMPv2 entity which were silently dropped because the size of a reply containing an alternate Response- PDU with an empty variable bindings field was greater than either a loc constraint or the maximum message size associated with the originator the request. snmpProxyDrops The total number of GetRequest-PDUs, GetNextRequest-PDUs, GetBulkRequest-PDUs, SetRequest-PDUs, and InformRe- quest-PDUs delivered to the SNMP entity which were silently dropped because the transmission of the message to a proxy target failed in a man- ner such that no Response-PDU could be returned.
-SNMPv3 Statistics: snmpUnknownSecuri- tyModels The total number of packets received by the SNMP engine which were dropped because they referenced a securityModel that was not known to or supported by the SNMP engine. snmpInvalidMsgs The total number of packets received by the SNMP engine which were dropped because there were invalid or inconsistent components in the SNMP message. snmpUnknownPDUHan- dlers The total number of packets received by the SNMP engine which were dropped because the PDU contained in the packet could not be passed to an application responsible for handling the pduType, for example, no SNMP application had registered for the proper combination of the con- textEngineID and the pduType. snmpUnknownCon- texts The total number of packets received by the SNMP engine which were dropped because the context contained in the message was unavailable. snmpUnavailable- Contexts The total number of packets received by the SNMP engine which were dropped because the context contained in the message was unknown. usmStatsUnsupport- edSecLevels The total number of packets received by the SNMP engine which were dropped because they requested a securityLevel that was unknown to the SNMP engine or otherwise unavailable. usmStatsNotIn- TimeWindows The total number of packets received by the SNMP engine which were dropped because they appeared outside of the authoritative SNMP engine's window.
+Statistics Description snmpOutTraps The total number of SNMP Trap Protocol Data Units (PDUs), which have been generated by the SNMP protocol entity. snmpSilentDrops The total number of GetRequest-PDUs, GetNextRequest-PDUs, GetBulkRequest-PDUs, SetRequest-PDUs, and InformRe- quest-PDUs delivered to the SNMPv2 entity which were silently dropped because the size of a reply containing an alternate Response- PDU with an empty variable bindings field was greater than either a local constraint or the maximum message size associated with the originator of the request. snmpProxyDrops The total number of GetRequest-PDUs, GetNextRequest-PDUs, GetBulkRequest-PDUs, SetRequest-PDUs, and InformRe- quest-PDUs delivered to the SNMP entity which were silently dropped because the transmission of the message to a proxy target failed in a manner such that no Response-PDU could be returned.